tsoding/faq/README.md

 # Q: How long have you been programming?
 According to my best knowledge, since 2006.

+# Q: Why do you make Pull Requests to your own repos
+My repos usually have a CI configured to keep the master branch always buildable and I want to make sure that my changes don't break anything by going through the same process as any contributor would.

 # Q: What do you do for a living?
 Programming prostitution.